Swayamprabhasuri: Initiation of Ratnachuda Vidyādhara

 According to legends, Swayamprabhasuri was once preaching lay-followers, and Ratnachuda, a king of the Vidyādhara clan was flying above him.
 The latter halted to hear the sermon.
 The soft-hearted king was moved by the sermon and he expressed his will to become Swayamprabhasuri's disciple.
 He renounced his kingdom and consecrated his son, Kanakchuda, as the king and along with 500 other Vidyādharas, accepted initiation into the Jain sangha.

 According to non-canonical scripture "Upkeśa Gaccha Caritra" of the Śvetāmbara sect, 52 years after Mahavira's nirvana, in 465 BC, Swayamprabhasuri consecrated Ratnachudamuni as the next acharya of Upkeśa Gaccha and named him Ācārya Ratnaprabhasuri who went on to create the Oswal clan.

 Death and legacy

 At a later time, he went to Palitana, and performed Sallekhana by fasting for one month and passed away.

 Mahavira, Gautama Swami, Sudharmaswami, Jambuswami attained moksha during his time as the head of the monastic order of Upkeśa Gaccha.
-He is also credited with the establishment of the mercantile and warrior clans of Prāgvat (Porvāl) and Śrīmali, the members of which are some of the wealthiest merchants of India today.
-Wealthy merchants of the PORWAL community constructed some of the most important pilgrimage sites of Śvetāmbara Jains such as Ranakpur Jain temple, and Dilwara Temples.
+He is also credited with the establishment of the mercantile and warrior clans of Prāgvata (Poravāla) and Śrīmali, the members of which are some of the wealthiest merchants of India today.
+Wealthy merchants of the Poravāla community constructed some of the most important pilgrimage sites of Śvetāmbara Jains such as Ranakpur Jain temple, and Dilwara Temples.